playfulprogramming/playfulprogramming/content/blog/what-is-ssr-and-ssg/index.md

 # Server Side Rendering (SSR) {#ssr}

-Because React has to initialize _somewhere_, what if we were to move the initial rendering off to the
+Because React has to initialize _somewhere_, what if we were to move the initial rendering off to the server?
+Imagine - for each request the user sends your way, you spin up an instance of React.
+Then, you're able to serve up the initial render (also called "fully hydrated") HTML and CSS to the user, ready to roll.
+That's just what server-side rendering is!

-1) You build the ReactJS code
+1) You build the React code
 2) You put it on a server
 3) The client requests data
-4) The server runs the ReactJS code on the server to generate the HTML/CSS
+4) The server runs the React code on the server to generate the HTML/CSS
 5) The server then sends the generated HTML/CSS on screen
 6) The user then sees the content on screen.
 React doesn't have to run on their computer

 ![A diagram explaining how the aforementioned steps would flow](./ssr.svg)

+There's more improvements than there might initially see, however!
+Because you're hosting from a server - which has better network connectivity than a user's machine - you're able to make much faster network requests in order to perform that initial render.
+Say you need to grab data from the database to populate the screen's data, you're able to do that much faster as a result.
+Instead of displaying the user a loading screen while you wait to grab the data, you can simply tell your client "don't show anything until I send you HTML that I've generated from React" and due to the speed of your network, can ship down a hydrated UI from database data.

+Moreover, if you have your server and database in the same hosting location, you're even able to avoid out-of-intranet calls, which would provide faster, more reliable connectivity for your initial render.

 # Static Site Generation (SSG) {#ssg}